Eye-gaze Guided Multi-modal Alignment for Medical Representation Learning: Introduction

-In this study, we fully explore the auxiliary role of eye-gaze data from radiologists.
-Eye-gaze data can intuitively reflect the image regions radiologists focus on, providing insights into their cognitive behavior during diagnosis.
-When collecting eye-gaze data simultaneously with radiologists' observation of images and verbalization of diagnostic results, it serves as a bridge for aligning images and text, as radiologists tend to examine relevant image areas when providing diagnoses (as illustrated in Fig.~\ref{intro_fig1}).
-Therefore, we believe this data can serve as an auxiliary role in aligning textual and visual features.
-For the data collection, study~\cite{Ma2023} developed an eye-tracking system that allows radiologists to interact freely with images, departing from the fixed-image acquisition mode, thereby offering a feasible solution for data collection in routine work settings.
-Moreover, such a system significantly reduces the time radiologists spend annotating data, laying the groundwork for future data expansion.
-And there already exists a publicly available medical multi-modal dataset called MIMIC-EYE~\cite{hsieh2023mimic}.
-Thus, considering the utilization of eye-tracking data to assist in multi-modal model training, we propose the \textbf{E}ye-gaze \textbf{G}uided \textbf{M}ulti-modal \textbf{A}lignment framework (EGMA).
+In this study, we fully explore the auxiliary role of eye-gaze data from radiologists in multi-model alignment.
+Eye-gaze data can intuitively reflect the image regions radiologists focus on, providing insights into their cognitive behavior during diagnosis~\cite{Drew2013}.
+Therefore, compared to refined annotations like bounding boxes and masks, eye-gaze data can also provide useful auxiliary information for the model~\cite{Khosravan2016,Wang2022,Ma2023}.
+Moreover, collecting eye-gaze data from radiologists during the diagnostic process is more time-efficient than annotating bounding boxes and masks~\cite{khosravan2019collaborative,Ma2023}.
+For the multi-modal medical dataset, EYE GAZE~\cite{karargyris2020eye} and REFLACX~\cite{lanfredi2021reflacx} collected eye-gaze data from radiologists while diagnosing chest X-rays.
+Additionally, these datasets recorded synchronized voice data, where radiologists verbalized their diagnoses while observing the images.
+As shown in Fig.~\ref{intro_fig1}, we found that the radiologists' attention regions on the image naturally align with the diagnostic text over time.
+Therefore, we believe this type of eye-gaze data can provide expert prior knowledge for training the alignment between medical visual and textual features.
+Thus, considering the utilization of eye-gaze data to assist in multi-modal model training, we propose the \textbf{E}ye-gaze \textbf{G}uided \textbf{M}ulti-modal \textbf{A}lignment framework (EGMA).
 Our model first segments the transcribed text into individual sentences and obtains radiologists' attention heatmaps.
 Subsequently, we obtain encoded features of image patches and sentences through image and text encoders, generating instance-level similarity matrix.
 Then, we compute the loss between this matrix and the attention heatmaps, integrating refined feature representations for subsequent contrastive loss.
-To further leverage the assisting role of eye-gaze data in aligning images and texts, we combine the eye-gaze heatmaps with the similarity matrix derived from model, serving as weights to calculate cross-modal mapping loss.
+To further leverage the assisting role of eye-gaze data in aligning images and texts, we combine the eye-gaze heatmaps with the similarity matrix derived from model, serving as weights to calculate cross-modality mapping loss.
 Experimental results on zero-shot classification and retrieval tasks reveal that our framework surpasses other leading methods in performance across diverse datasets and under multiple dataset size scenarios.
 Specifically, the EGMA framework yielded a remarkable 3.9\% improvement in image-to-text matching tasks and an impressive 19.75\% increase in text-to-image matching tasks.
 These results underscore the cutting-edge and efficacious nature of our approach, highlighting its substantial advancements over existing methodologies.
 We also explore the auxiliary effect of using eye-gaze data of different scales on the model, finding that even a small portion of eye-gaze data can enhance the model's multi-modal processing capability.
-Moreover, our framework performs feature alignment after the encoders, enhancing flexibility while reducing reliance on annotated data, laying a foundation for the future application of eye-tracking data in the medical domain.
-The code of this work will be available on Github$\footnote{https://github.com/Momarky/EGMA}$.
+Moreover, the fine-tuned classification results of EGMA achieved the best performance across multiple datasets.
+The code of this work is available on $\footnote{https://github.com/Momarky/EGMA}$.